MISSION

 The Cleveland State University Poetry Center, established in 1962 to promote poetry through readings and community outreach, expanded its mission to become a nonprofit independent press in 1971.

-We currently publish contemporary poetry, essays, and translations with a national distribution and reach (we are distributed by Small Press Distribution).
-We publish two to five books a year, with a backlist of over 200 titles including a remarkable breadth of contemporary literature.
-We primarily acquire books through annual contests and open reading periods and have collaborated with guest judges who are esteemed writers across many aesthetics and forms.
+We currently publish contemporary poetry, essays, and translations with a national distribution and reach.
+We publish two to five books a year, with a backlist of over 200 titles including a remarkable breadth of contemporary literature, and are distributed by The Ohio State University Press through the Chicago Distribution Center.
+The CSU Poetry Center primarily acquires books through annual contests and open reading periods and has collaborated with guest judges who are esteemed writers across many aesthetics and forms.
 Recent poetry or essay contest judges include Shane McCrae, Brenda Hillman, CA Conrad, Brian Blanchfield, Renee Gladman, and Randall Mann.
-We also occasionally publish solicited book projects, most recently Cleveland-based avant-garde poet Russell Atkins’s selected volume World’d Too Much
+We also occasionally publish solicited book projects such as Cleveland-based avant-garde poet Russell Atkins’s selected volume World’d Too Much

 Our books appear widely in independent bookstores, college and university courses, and at poetry readings and happenings across the country.
 Recent titles have been awarded the Betty Berzon Emerging Writer Award from the Publishing Triangle, a Firecracker Award from CLMP, the Norma Farber First Book Award from the Poetry Society of America, a FOREWORD Indies Award, and have been named a best book of poetry in The New York Times.